SimulShift/KeyboardFriend/README.md

 # KeyboardFriend
-Help remember your keybinds with Keyboard Friend!
+Help remember and organize your keybinds with Keyboard Friend!

-disclaimer:
-in pre-alpha release.
-The only thing that works right now is button highlighting. https://alexberimbolo.github.io/KeyboardFriend/
+in alpha release.
+Highlighting and tooltips work https://alexberimbolo.github.io/KeyboardFriend/